Bankruptcy Trustee Services

 - Repay your unsecured debts.

-Appointing a private Bankruptcy Trustee will ensure the opportunity to:
+Appointing a Private Trustee will ensure the opportunity to:

 - Discuss your situation prior to being made bankrupt,

 - Understand what will be involved during the Bankruptcy,